 And if you are travelling with a latex allergy, check out the latex allergy cards from Equal Eats, with translations available in a huge range of different languages.
 (You can get 10% off with code ALLERGYSPOT).
-For more tips about safe travel with a latex allergy, see our post – Safe Travel With Allergies: It’s All in the Planning.
+For more tips about safe travel with a latex allergy, see our post about safe travel with allergies.

 References and more information about latex allergy

 If you suspect that you may have a latex allergy, contact your doctor and ask for a referral to allergist for testing.
 And if you have any concerns about the types of latex products you need to avoid, you should discuss this with your allergist or health care provider, who knows about your individual circumstances.

 You can find more general information about latex allergy from peak allergy bodies including the following resources we’ve referred to in this article:

 - 1Australian Society of Clinical Immunology and Allergy fact sheet, “Latex Allergy”